-If in 2009, Matt Cutts said that “there is no such thing as Google over-optimization penalty“, in 2012 the same Matt Cutts is telling us that all those who have been doing over-optimization or overly doing their SEO compared to the webmasters that just make good content can be the subject of a penalty.
-Apparently, over optimization is an active area the big G’ engineers are working on.
-Google is trying to make their bot smarter, the relevance criteria more adaptive and they try to punish the site owners that are sort of abusing optimization.
+If, back in 2009, Matt Cutts said that “there is no such thing as Google over-optimization penalty“, in 2012 the same Matt Cutts was telling us that all those who had been doing over-optimization or overly doing their SEO compared to the webmasters could be the subject of a penalty.
+Google always worked on making their bot smarter, and their relevance criteria more adaptive.

 Although nowadays optimization requires an integrated approach, SEO was traditionally divided into two main areas:

-- on-page optimization – covers the actions that can be done on the pages of the website itself, factors that are controlled by you or by coding on your page.
-Examples of on-page optimization include actual HTML code, meta tags, keyword placement or keyword density.
+- on-page optimization – covering the actions that can be done on the pages of the website itself, factors that are controlled by you or by coding on your page.
+Examples of on-page optimization include actual HTML codes, meta tags, keyword placement or keyword density.

 When it comes to optimization, Google says NO to off-page optimization and YES to on-page optimization.
 By this, Google is telling us that one should not try to alter the rankings by manipulating the external metrics of the site.
-Theoretically, on-page you are free to do anything you can in order to grow your ranking organically… anything as long as it doesn’t imply excessive keyword repetition, duplicate content or hidden links.
+If you’re using on-page, you are free to do anything you can in order to grow your ranking organically; anything as long as it doesn’t imply excessive keyword repetition, duplicate content or any other black hat SEO technique.

 The aim of all these measures is not to make the SEO industry disappear, but to redefine the SEO industry’s behavior.

-In this new “unoptimized optimization” process it might be better for webmasters to focus more on strategic growth strategies and not on technical off-page SEO.
+In this new “unoptimized optimization” process it might be better for content marketers to focus more on strategic growth strategies and not on technical off-page SEO.

 I am not here to tell you that you shouldn’t optimize your website.
-But I am saying that is better to adapt to the actual SEO context, than fight with the windmills.
-Optimization, in whatever form, shouldn’t distract you from the most important asset: visitors, customers, readers, etc. In the long run, they are the one that matters the most.
+But I am saying that it is better to adapt to the actual SEO context rather than fight with the windmills.
+Optimization, in whatever form, shouldn’t distract you from the most important asset: visitors, customers, readers, etc. In the long run, they are the ones that matters the most.
 If you focus your actions on your audience, everything else falls in line behind that.